 So, ask yourself this question: “Who is my product designed for?”

-If your ecommerce site or product page isn’t converting leads into sales, you have to acknowledge that something isn’t right.
+If your e-commerce site or product page aren’t converting leads into sales, you have to acknowledge that something isn’t right.

 In order to solve this, you should specify, to yourself, who the product is designed for.
 You could be reaching out to the wrong audience without realizing it.